this-is-joeking/carnival_2210/README.md

 Graded Items:

-1. Create a Visitor with attributes: `Visitor.new` and a way to read that data
+1. Create a Visitor with attributes and a way to read that data
 2. Visitors have `preferences` and can list those preferences
 3. Visitors can check if they are tall enough for rides based on a given height threshold